jeju5/management/cs/aws/aws_developer.md

           }
         }
         ```
-      * Option 2) wite the code inline for Node.js and Python as long as there are no dependencies for your code.
+      * Option 2) wite the code inline for Node.js and Python as long as there are no dependencies for your code. if you choose to use 'ZipFile' option.
+Put the code as inline and cloudformation will zip it and put it in deployment package.
+        ```
+        mastertestingLambdaDataDigestor:
+          Properties:
+            Code:
+              ZipFile: >
+                def handler(event, context):
+                  pass
+            FunctionName: mastertesting_Kinesis2DynamoDB_Datapipeline
+            Handler: handler.kinesis_to_dynamodb
+            Role: SOMEROLE
+            Runtime: python3.6
+          Type: AWS::Lambda::Function
+        ```

   * CloudFormation Nested Stacks
     * Nested Stacks allow re-use of CloudFormation code.